danderson00/PackScript/README.md

 Sass integration is currently external and requires [Ruby](http://rubyinstaller.org/downloads/) and [Sass](http://sass-lang.com/).
 Set the RubyPath AppSetting to the Ruby bin folder to enable integration.
 An internal implementation based on IronRuby will be provided soon.

-There are currently some issues with recursion that we are working on and will be fixed soon.

 Command Line Usage
 ==================